 I am a rare generalist in today's greatly specialized academic world, and this wide-angle focus is necessary to give good personal finance advice, as the area is so broad and interrelational.
-Thus, I research and study advanced mathematical finance, corporate finance, behavioral finance, economics (both macro and micro), psychology, sociology and more.
+Thus, I research and study advanced mathematical finance, corporate finance, behavioral finance, general business, careers, economics (both macro and micro), psychology, sociology and more.

-One piece I'm proud of is a letter I published in The Economists' Voice in 2006, a journal edited by a Nobel Prize-winning economist.
+One piece I'm proud of is a letter published in The Economists' Voice in 2006, a journal edited by a Nobel Prize-winning economist.
 This letter stated an important reason for the existence of significant market inefficiency that I had not seen explicitly in the literature.
 The insight is especially significant in light of the financial crisis of 2008.